 Inclusion Support: Inclusion support workers provide support to enable a child or young person with a disability to independently engage in community, social and recreational activities.
 They support the achievement of specified social, personal and developmental needs and goals.
 This program can also incorporate a volunteer to support the child or young person alongside the worker to further the experience and build meaningful connections.

 Extended Families is an NDIS registered, TTP provider.
-Our rates will be updated in line with the NDIS price guide.
+Our rates are based on the NDIS Price guide and are updated in line with the NDIS price guide when ever it changes.

 Core Supports